hivecommerce/magerun2-list-api-endpoints/CONTRIBUTING.md

 When you’ve done that, and you’re reading to send one, you have two options:

 1. If using GitHub, you can do the pull request from there.
 Navigate to your repository, select the branch you just created, and then select the "Pull Request" button in the upper right.
-Select the user/organization "bitExpert" as the recipient.
+Select the user/organization "hivecommerce" as the recipient.

 2. If using your own repository - or even if using GitHub - you can use `git format-patch` to create a patchset for us to apply; in fact, this is **recommended** for security-related patches.